Factory (trading post): European medieval factories

 Originally, factories were organizations of European merchants from a state, meeting in a foreign place.
-These organizations sought to defend their common interests, mainly economic (as well as organized insurance and protection), enabling the maintenance of diplomatic and trade relations within the foreign state where they were set.
+These organizations sought to defend their common interests, mainly economic (as well as organized insurance and protection), enabling the maintenance of diplomatic and trade relations within the foreign country where they were set.

-The factories were established from 1356 onwards in the main trading centers, usually ports or central hubs that have prospered under the influence of the Hanseatic League and its guilds and kontors.
+The factories were established from 1356 onwards in the main trading-centers, usually ports or central hubs that prospered under the influence of the Hanseatic League and its guilds and its kontors (larger trading-posts).
 The Hanseatic cities had their own law system and furnished their own protection and mutual aid.
-The Hanseatic League maintained factories, among others, in England (Boston, King's Lynn), Norway (Tønsberg) and Finland (Åbo).
+The Hanseatic League maintained factories, among others, in England (Boston, King's Lynn), Norway (Tønsberg), and Finland (Åbo).
 Later, cities like Bruges and Antwerp actively tried to take over the monopoly of trade from the Hansa, inviting foreign merchants to join in.

-Because foreigners were not allowed to buy land in these cities, merchants joined around factories, like the Portuguese in their Bruges factory: the factor(s) and his officers rented the housing and warehouses, arbitrated trade, and even managed insurance funds, working both as an association and an embassy, even administering justice within the merchant community.
+Because foreigners were not allowed to buy land in these cities, merchants clustered around factories, like the Portuguese in their Bruges factory: the factor(s) and the officers rented the housing and warehouses, arbitrated trade, and even managed insurance funds, working both as an association and an embassy, even administering justice within the merchant community.